Marshal killed at Canadian Grand Prix

-MONTREAL A marshal at the Canadian Grand Prix in Montreal was killed on Sunday when he was run over by a mobile crane during the closing stages of the Formula One race, the sport's governing body (FIA) said.
+MONTREAL A marshal at the Canadian Grand Prix in Montreal was killed on Sunday when he was run over by a mobile crane at the end of the Formula One race, the sport's governing body said.

-The FIA released a statement hours after the race saying the marshal, a member of the Notre Dame Automobile Club, had died in a Montreal hospital from the injuries he sustained.
+The International Automobile Federation (FIA) released a statement saying the marshal, a member of the Notre Dame Automobile Club, had died in a Montreal hospital from the injuries he sustained.

+The marshal died while removing the Sauber of Esteban Gutierrez, who crashed out on lap 63.

 The FIA did not identify the marshal but said he was "the victim of an unfortunate accident."